google/shipshape/shipshape/jenkins_plugin/README.md

  Invoke a build for your project, for instance, by explicitly pressing 'Build Now'.
 This should start a build, and if you look at the console output of that build, you should see output from Shipshape.
+The shipshape findings are stored in a file named `shipshape-findings.json` in the workspace of the job.

 # Testing locally